-Another Christmas is about to join the Ghosts of Christmas Past–although, until December 26th, it is still the Ghost of Christmas Present.
-And as always, I want to talk about my favorite Christmas story of all time, A Christmas Carol, by Charles Dickens.
+Another Christmas has joined the Ghosts of Christmas Past—today is Boxing Day.
+Our post today explores my favorite Christmas story of all time, A Christmas Carol, by Charles Dickens.

 “Marley was dead, to begin with.
 There is no doubt whatever about that.
 The register of his burial was signed by the clergyman, the clerk, the undertaker, and the chief mourner.
 Scrooge signed it.
 And Scrooge’s name was good upon ‘Change for anything he chose to put his hand to.
 Old Marley was as dead as a doornail.”